adCenter -

 Naver -

-Naver is Korea’s largest search engine and Web property.
-They offer paid search programs, although their pay per click program for non-Korean marketers has primarily been offered through Yahoo! / Overture – Korea.
+paid search programs, although their pay-per-click program for non-Korean marketers has primarily been offered through Yahoo! / Overture – Korea.
 Naver’s closest Korean competitor is Daum.

 Outbound Links -

 Links on any Web page leading to another Web page, whether they are within the same site or another website.
+The correct usage and placement of these links is crucial to

 PageRank -

-PageRank is a value that Google assigns for pages and websites that it indexes, based on all the factors in its algorithm.
-Google does release an external PageRank scoring pages from 1-10 that you can check for any website, but this external number is not the same as the internal PageRank Google uses to determine search engine results.
-All independent search engines have their own version of PageRank.
-Potentially interesting fact: PageRank was named for Google’s Larry Page and it is calculated at the page level – pun fun!
+indexes, based on all the factors in its algorithm.
+Google does release an external PageRank scoring pages from 1-10 that you can check for any website, but this external number is not the same as the internal PageRank Google uses to determine

 Permission Marketing -